LiberTEM/LiberTEM/docs/source/udf/basic.rst

 running.

-In this case, the exception :class:`~libertem.exceptions.UDFRunCancelled` is raised, which you can handle in an appropriate way for your application:
+In this case, the exception :class:`~libertem.common.exceptions.UDFRunCancelled` is raised, which you can handle in an appropriate way for your application:

 .. testcode:: run

-   from libertem.exceptions import UDFRunCancelled
+   from libertem.common.exceptions import UDFRunCancelled

    try:
        res = ctx.run_udf(udf=udf, dataset=dataset)